Fundamental building block for all-optical scalable quantum networks: Comparison with other recent proposals

 \subsection{3rd generation quantum repeaters}

-Various quantum repeater protocols \cite{aMunro12,aMuralidharan14,aAzuma15,aEwert16} have been proposed recently based on quantum error corrections that can be used, in principle, for deterministic correction of losses and operation errors at each repeater stations.
-In contrast to the standard quantum repeater protocols \cite{aDLCZ,aSangouard2011}, quantum repeaters developed in this direction, sometimes refereed as {\em 3rd generation quantum repeaters} \cite{aMuralidharan16}, do not necessitate round trip heralding signals between nodes and long-lived quantum memories.
-It may be thus expected that such a repeater, as the speed of communication is (in principle) limited by only local operation time, will be able to considerably enhance the performance of quantum communication within polynomial scaling over distances.
+Various quantum repeater protocols \cite{Munro12,Muralidharan14,Azuma15,Ewert16} have been proposed recently based on quantum error corrections and multi-photon encoding that can be used, in principle, to correct losses and errors at each repeater stations.
+In contrast to the standard quantum repeater protocols \cite{DLCZ,Briegle98,Sangouard11}, quantum repeaters developed in this direction, sometimes refereed as {\em 3rd generation quantum repeaters} \cite{Muralidharan16}, do not necessitate round trip heralding signals between nodes and long-lived quantum memories.
+It may be thus expected that such a repeater, as the speed of communication is (in principle) limited by only the local operation time, will be able to considerably enhance the performance of quantum communication within polynomial scaling over distances.